The Hubble Constant in the Axi-Higgs Universe: E. Impacts of the Ultralight-Axion Mass

+We consider the impacts of the axion mass $m$, by varying its value from $10^{-28}$~eV to $10^{-31}$~eV.
+For $m = 10^{-28}$\,eV, we have $z_a\sim 2100$ and $z_{\rm eq} > z_a > z_*$.
+The impact of $a$ on $l_{\rm eq}$ is still given by Eq.~(\ref{eq:dleq}) approximately, but it starts to roll down before $z_*$.
+So keeping $\delta v_{\rm rec}$ at a few percent level requires a larger $C$ value.
+For $m =10^{-27}\,$eV, $a$ contributes to DM at $z_*$.
+At the smaller $m$ end, for $m =10^{-31}\,$eV, $a$ behaves like DE as its dropping is late, which results in a weakened suppression for galactic clustering or $S_8$.
+Notably, such a small $m$ has been ruled out by the AC measurements~\cite{Fung:2021wbz}.

-For convenience, in addition to Fig.\,\ref{fig:axion_mass}, we also present the constraints of the axi-Higgs model with different axion masses in Tab.\,\ref{tab:axion_mass}, to demonstrate the impacts of the mass on the analysis results.
+We demonstrate the relative variations of the marginalized parameter values in the axi-Higgs/CMB+BAO+WL +SN analysis scenario as a function of axion mass in Fig.~\ref{fig:axion_mass}.
+We also present the marginalized constraints on the axi-Higgs model with different axion masses in Tab.\,\ref{tab:axion_mass}.
+In the bottom subtable, the SN data have been replaced with the DR measurements.